phylum-dev/documentation/docs/knowledge_base/policy_phylum.md

 # Phylum Policies

-Out of the box, projects and groups have access to about two dozen of policy regos authored by Phylum.
+Out of the box, Phylum provides roughly two dozen pre-defined policies that allow users to specify what their organization's acceptable use policies are for open source packages

 To explore these in the web UI: